 Nano Brows in the Chicago Suburbs: A Microblading Specialist’s Honest Read

 Searching “nano brows near me” returns a long list: medspas, salons that added the service last year, part-time artists, and a handful of genuine specialists.
-They are not the same thing, and the difference shows up on your face for the next two to three years.
-This guide is the one I wish every suburban client had before they booked—by the end, you’ll know how to evaluate any nano brows artist, and you’ll know whether combination brows here in Shorewood answers the same question for your skin.
+They are not the same thing, and the difference shows up on your face for years.
+This guide is the one I wish every suburban client had before she booked—by the end you’ll know what nano actually is, how to evaluate any artist offering it, and why I’d still start you at microblading.

 What Are Nano Brows

-The pigment in nano brows sits at the same shallow depth as microblading: 0.08-0.15mm, in the basal layer of the epidermis—not the deeper dermal layer that holds traditional ink forever.
-That’s why nano brows are semi-permanent and fade gradually over 2-3 years.
-Your face will change over time, and a semi-permanent technique lets shape and color be refined at the annual refresher as that happens.
+The pigment in nano brows sits at the same shallow depth as microblading: 0.08-0.15mm, in the basal layer of the epidermis—not the deeper dermal layer that holds traditional ink for life.
+That’s why every technique on this page is semi-permanent.
+Microblading typically wants a refresher around 12-18 months, and drier skin lands in that same window rather than the two or three years you’ve probably read about.
+Your face changes over time, and semi-permanent work lets the shape and color be refined at the refresher as that happens.
 Staying locked in forever would be a flaw, not a feature.

 The technique is also called nano needling or digital microblading, depending on who you ask.
 The marketing names matter less than what the work actually does on your face.